Springfield Hellcat Review: CCW Contender?

 However, it still feels like a gun made in Croatia (because it is) in that it feels like a solid “value” gun that has a LOT going for it.
 However, when compared to other single action striker-fired firearms, the trigger falls short.
 This wouldn’t be a problem if the Hellcat wasn’t the same price as these more professional-grade guns.

 I really like the Hellcat.
 I think Springfield knocked this pistol out of the park.
 I’m just trying to be a critic and give you everything.
 This gun is MUCH better than any XD I have shot.
-If you like XDs, you’ll either LOVE the Hellcat because it’s so much nicer, or you’ll hate the Hellcat because you don’t know what a good pistol is.
+If you like XDs, you’ll either LOVE the Hellcat because it’s so much nicer, or you’ll hate the Hellcat because you don’t know what a quality pistol is.

-I’ll also add that I did list as one of the top 9mms, however, there were a couple of its class that did do better.
+I’ll also add that I did list it as one of the top 9mms, however, there were a couple of its class that did do better.
 On my list of CCW guns though, it got a better score – but still not the #1.

 Springfield Hellcat Pros and Cons